 We use Pak-Tek brand six pack carriers for our cans.
 They are reusable, recyclable, and made from 96% recycled content.
 We don’t waste resources on the cardboard six pack boxes needed for bottles, and our cases (24 pks.) of cans are shipped on trays instead of inside large boxes.

 But what about our restaurant?
 We are taking farm-to-fork seriously.
 Not only is local food more sustainable (reduced transportation fuel needs, plus better farming practices), it tastes better because it’s fresher.
 Most of our pork, beef, chicken, and produce is sourced within 30 miles of here, and we try to keep the rest under 50 miles.
-We are proud of the exquisite cuisine that Chef Chris Jack and his team prepare daily!
+We are proud of the exquisite cuisine that our team prepares daily!